kevinrenskers/mixedcase.nl/content/articles/2020-06-18-wwdc20-wishlist.md

 The 30% Apple tax is insanely high.
 They just don't provide enough to justify this amount, especially considering that you also have to pay $99 a year to be in developer program to begin with.

 Likelihood: 1%.
 Not quite 0% due to all the investigations around the world into Apple's anti-competitive behavior, but yeah, I don't see this happening.

+## Xcode on iPad
+Okay, not the whole thing, but I want to at least work on SwiftUI apps on the iPad, with live previews.

+Likelihood: 5%.
+Hopefully in the future.

+## Other bits and pieces
+* Change default apps
+* Fix iPad multitasking
+* Bring back the old "magnifying glass" cursor control to iOS
+* Apple Watch sleep tracking